 DAY 3 IN KYOTO

-On the last day of your 3 perfect days in Kyoto, walk two famous routes – the gate-lined Fushimi Inari Shrine trail and the Philosopher’s Path – then end the day in one of the best places to go in Kyoto: Southern Higashiyama and the Gion District.
+Finish your 3 perfect days in Kyoto walking two famous routes – the gate-lined Fushimi Inari Shrine trail and the Philosopher’s Path.
+Spend the evening at a few more of the best places to go in Kyoto: Southern Higashiyama Ward and the Gion District.

 Fushimi Inari Shrine